preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 The Metrics block in Omnia 6.12
 ===================================

-**This page is being edited.
-Will be finished soon.**

-This block has it's main use for setting up the Dashboard, but it can also be used on a page to display data about either Teamwork, Search Statistics, Pages or User Activity.
+This block can be used on a page to display data about either Teamwork, Search Statistics, Pages or User Activity.

 On this page, the options in Omnia 6.12 and later are described.

-You can find more information about the Dashoboard here: :doc:`Dashboard </admin-settings/tenant-settings/dashboard/index>`

-The following settings are available when you eneter the option:
+The following settings are available when you enter the option:

 .. image:: metrics-block-settings.png